Discover all the tax services we offer

 To calculate your Foreign Housing Exclusion (or Deduction), first, tally up your qualifying expenses.

-Keep in mind that, in order to use the exclusion, your qualifying housing costs must exceed 16% of the FEIE amount for the specific tax year ($17,920 in 2022 and $19,200 in 2023).
+Keep in mind that, in order to use the exclusion, your qualifying housing costs must exceed 16% of the FEIE amount for the specific tax year ($17,920 in 2022).
 This amount is considered the base housing cost for living in the United States.

 So long as your qualifying expenses exceed the base housing cost, you can exclude (or deduct) the total of your qualifying expenses up to the maximum amount allowed for the tax year ($15,680 for 2022).